NABA Richmond Metro Local Scholarship Program

 - Be African-American (Black) or of African descent.

-- Be an ACTIVE NABA student member of the Richmond Metro Chapter, whose membership dues have been received by NABA's National Office no later than December 31, 2017.
+- Be an ACTIVE NABA student member of the Richmond Metro Chapter.
 If you are unsure of your membership status, please contact the National Office immediately.
 Special Note: Regardless of the circumstances, once becoming a professional member, you are not permitted to return to student status.
 Graduate students must have entered graduate school immediately after receiving their undergraduate degree in order to maintain student status and be eligible for a scholarship award.

 - Be currently enrolled at a four-year United States college or university as a full-time (12 semester hours or equivalent), undergraduate freshman, sophomore, junior, or first-year senior accounting, finance, or business-related major or be a full-time graduate student (9 semester hours or equivalent) enrolled or accepted into a master’s-level business program.